-The goal of HR should be to develop a strategic approach in which the strategic goals of the organization can be attained in an efficient and effective manner.
-The advent of digital technologies has helped to transform the nature of human resource management with respect to its function of recruiting and selecting employees for organizations.
+The goal of HR should be to develop a strategic approach in which the organisation’s strategic goals can be attained efficiently and effectively.
+The advent of digital technologies has helped transform human resource management’s nature concerning recruiting and selecting employees for organisations.

 Literature Review for Dissertation

 If you are writing a dissertation literature review, you will be required to demonstrate how your research helped to fill an evident gap in research and contributed to the current knowledge in the field.
 Similarly, you can explain how you used the existing patterns, themes, and theories to develop your research framework.

 You can summarize your review of your literature’s significance and implications and provide recommendations for future work based on the gaps in existing knowledge you acknowledged.

 Finally, thoroughly proofread your literature review for grammatical, structural, spelling, and factual errors before submitting it to your university.

 Valuable Tips for Writing Dissertation Literature Review

 Your literature review must systematically comply with your research area.
 Underneath, we are stating some essential guidelines for a compact literature review.